Electrician Jobs at Turner Construction Company with Visa Sponsorship

 Which visa types does Turner Construction Company commonly use for Electrician roles?

-Turner sponsors a range of visa categories for Electrician positions, including H-1B, E-3 for Australian citizens, TN for Canadian and Mexican nationals, and employment-based Green Card pathways such as EB-2 and EB-3.
+Turner sponsors a range of visa categories for Electrician positions, including H-1B, E-3 visa for Australian citizens, TN visa for Canadian and Mexican nationals, and employment-based Green Card pathways such as EB-2 and EB-3.
 F-1 OPT and CPT are also supported for recent graduates entering the construction workforce.
 The right category depends on your nationality, education, and how long you need authorization.

 What qualifications does Turner Construction Company expect for sponsored Electrician positions?